wp-plugins/catwalker/readme.txt

 3. Sample widget
 4. Sample cross-categorization list
 5. Detail from the CatWalker Options under Settings > Writing
+6. Sample Post Attributes listing

 == Upgrade Notice ==

+= 0.8 =
+You can now include a list of assigned attributes at the end of each page or post.

 = 0.7 =
 List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).
 Set your taxonomy preference as a site-wide option.